wwt/Reacterviewing/README.md

 BUSINESS REQUIREMENTS:
 - Remove all occurances of the letter "e" (case-insensitive) from album titles

 You are free to change *anything* about the current code so long as you accomplish this goal.
-Make it read and function the way you want it to, but bear in mind we’re looking for people who understand what best industry practices look like in Kotlin.
+Make it read and function the way you want it to, but bear in mind we’re looking for people who understand what best industry practices look like in React.

 NOTE: The code in its current state does not compile, _that's on purpose:_ on a real-world project you might need to pick up code from another member of your team and continue from where they left off, and they may not have completed their thought.